Australia's Cromwell Property gets takeover bid from ARA Asset Management

-June 23 (Reuters) - Australia’s Cromwell Property Group said on Tuesday it received a takeover bid from fund manager ARA Asset Management to acquire 29% of Cromwell’s stapled securities.
+(Reuters) - Australia’s Cromwell Property Group (CMW.AX) said on Tuesday it received a takeover bid from fund manager ARA Asset Management to acquire 29% of Cromwell’s stapled securities.

 The takeover bid, via ARA’s unit ARA Real Estate Investors 28, is to buy 29 out of every 100 Cromwell stapled security not already owned by ARA at A$0.90 per security.
 The acquisition takes the stake owned by ARA to 52.6%.